High-ranking House Democrat dealt surprise defeat at polls

 Political analysts cast Ocasio-Cortez’s win as the biggest upset since House Majority Leader Eric Cantor, a Republican, lost in 2014 to a little-known right-wing professor, Dave Brat.

-The outcome of the race in New York, one of seven U.S. states that held nominating contests, known as primaries, on Tuesday, added fuel to the battle between the Democratic Party’s establishment wing, led by longtime House Democratic leader Nancy Pelosi, and a more liberal faction inspired by Bernie Sanders’ presidential run in 2016.
+The outcome of the New York race added fuel to the battle between the Democratic Party’s establishment wing, led by longtime House Democratic leader Nancy Pelosi, and a more liberal faction inspired by Bernie Sanders’ presidential run in 2016.
+Ocasio-Cortez served as an organizer for Sanders’ campaign.

+“This is yet another canary in the coal mine for both November and the years ahead,” said Joshua Henne, a Democratic strategist.
+“You can look back four years to around now when Eric Cantor was knocked off and what that meant for an ascendant wing on the right.
+This is a big deal.”

-Should Democrats win control of the House of Representatives in November, Crowley would have been considered on the shortlist for speaker.
-Instead, after conceding the race, he said he would support Ocasio-Cortez in the general election.
+In a statement, Crowley said he would support Ocasio-Cortez in the general election.

 “The Trump administration is a threat to everything we stand for here in Queens and the Bronx, and if we don’t win back the House this November, we will lose the nation we love,” Crowley said in a statement.